-There’s a six-level temperature design and a swivel cord that make this straightening hot comb one of the most convenient tools on the market right now.
-I’d recommend blow drying your hair with a round brush and argan or coconut oil to prepare it for straightening procedure.
 Then it’ll work particularly well, leaving your hair looking like after the hot comb hair salon procedure.
-As for additional features, there’s a LED indicator, six pretty-looking buttons for every mode and two color schemes for you to choose from.
+As for additional features, there’s a LED indicator, six pretty-looking buttons for every mode, and two-color schemes for you to choose from.
 Using a tool so thoroughly designed is a pleasure indeed.

 Getting to the Roots: Laila Ali Gold Plated Heated Styling Comb

 If you still wonder how to hot comb black hair, try Laila Ali golden device.
 The teeth of this comb shine like they’re covered with gold, but it’s not merely a luxury product.
 The coverage lets the heat distribute evenly, eliminating the hot spots and noticeably reducing the scalding risks.

 The teeth are set quite far apart and ready to meet the coarse and unmanageable hair, which makes Laila Ali one of the best electric hot combs for black hair.
 For those who want to learn how to straighten black hair, the tool by Laila Ali is a great one to start with.